IBM-EPBL/IBM-Project-39113-1660395924/Project Development Phase/Sprint-3/README.md

-This is our daily Calorie Tracker feature page.
+This is our daily Calorie Tracker page.